 1. School of Athens

 The term Renaissance literally means “rebirth” and refers to the period of European civilization that produced a revival in art,learning and literature and.
 This glorious fresco painted by Raphael sits on the wall of what used to be the pope’s main office.
 A depiction of philosophy, the painting represents all the greatest mathematicians, philosophers and scientists congregated and sharing ideas.
 But Raphael also paid tribute to his fellow artists of the Italian Renaissance by painting their facial features on the philosophers.
 He was only 27 years old when he painted the fresco – not bad!

 2. Belvedere Torso

-You will walk into the Hall of Muses, and notice this broken, limbless piece of marble sitting in the center of the room.
+When you walk into the Hall of Muses, notice this broken, limbless piece of marble that sits in the center of the room.
 The pope loved the piece so much that he ordered Michelangelo to finish it and add the “missing” parts.
-The great artist respectfully declined, claiming that that the man who sculpted it knew human body better than the nature itself!
-When you later walk into the Sistine Chapel, look at Michelangelo’s muscly Jesus Christ, and let us know if his torso reminds you of someone.
+The great artist respectfully declined, claiming that that the man who sculpted it knew the human body better than the nature itself.
+Later, when you walk into the Sistine Chapel, look at Michelangelo’s muscly Jesus Christ and see how the Belvedere Torso inspired his work.

 3. Sphere Within Sphere

 The inner ball represents the Earth and outer ball represents Christianity.
 The design of the internal layers which look like the gears or cogwheels of a complex machine symbolizes the fragility and complexity of the world.” -Kaushik, Amusing Planet

 Sitting in one of the largest courtyards within the Vatican Museums is this modern sculpture by Arnaldo Pomodoro.
 Most common theories about the sculpture’s meaning state that the statue represents a new idea being born from inside our brain, or perhaps simply the Vatican State located inside the city of Rome.
 The best thing about this piece is that you can walk up to is, give it a push and see it spin around its axis!